-From BTC to ETH, DOGE, DOT, NEAR, ADA, ERC-20 and BEP-20 tokens, you name it we got it!
+From BTC to ETH, DOGE, DOT, NEAR, ADA, as well as ERC-20 and BEP-20 tokens; you name it, we got it!

-Exchange, Buy, Store Cryptocurrencies, Tokens and NFTs with Security and Flexibility
+Exchange, Buy, and Store Crypto Tokens and NFTs with Security and Flexibility

 crypto wallet security like never before

-With industry-leading Cloud-based encryption; 2FA authentication and MPC cryptography, never lose access to your cryptos.
-Effortlessly recover your wallet.
+With industry-leading cloud-based encryption, 2FA authentication, and MPC cryptography, you can never lose access to your cryptos.
+Effortlessly recover your wallet anytime and every time.

 50+ networks and unlimited custom tokens